Talk Time – Emergency Conversations along the Coastline

 We want to hear from anyone with stories, memories or knowledge of these topics for our upcoming Talk Time podcast where we’ll be unpacking the way that technology has a direct impact on how we keep in touch, especially in times of need.
 Perhaps you learnt semaphore in the sea cadets, have postcards of the RADAR dish at Walton or you have an interesting story about how you’ve kept in touch with loved ones during the pandemic.
 If you would like to get in touch, please contact firstname.lastname@example.org

-This project was made possible with funding from The National Lottery Heritage Fund.
+This project was made possible with funding from The National Lottery Heritage Fund and Essex 2020.

 Signals launches interactive semaphore website to celebrate Tendring’s coastal heritage and connections with early experiments in long distance communication during the Napoleonic war.